- ABOUT RIDDU RIĐĐU

 The corporation Riddu Riđđu Festivála AS was established January 1st, 2010 and is responsible for the operation of the Riddu Riđđu Festivála.
 Riddu Riđđu Festivála AS is 100% owned by the association "Riddu Riđđu Searvi".
 The members mainly consist of staff working with the festival.
 The corporation has no commercial purposes.

-The board of RRFAS consists of:
+The board of RRFAS:

 - Magnus Tornensis (Elected for Riddu Riđđu)

 - Kristin Bjørn (Elected for Troms and Finnmark County)